Recipes

 Serving and Pairings

-Steak pairs wonderfully with sides like roasted vegetables, mashed potatoes, or a fresh green salad.
-Complement with a glass of red wine for an elevated dining experience.
+This steak pairs beautifully with roasted vegetables, mashed potatoes, or a fresh salad.
+Try serving it with a glass of red wine for a complete dining experience.

 Storage and Reheating

-Store leftover steak in an airtight container in the refrigerator for up to three days.
-To reheat, gently warm it in a skillet over low heat to maintain tenderness.
-Avoid freezing cooked steak as it can affect texture.
+Store leftover steak in an airtight container in the refrigerator for up to 3 days.
+To reheat, warm it in a skillet over low heat, adding a bit of broth or water to prevent drying.
+Freezing is not recommended as it may affect the texture.

 Cooking Mistakes